wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-a8-a9-a10-a11-specs.md

 <!-- not suitable for Mooncake -->

 <properties
- pageTitle="About the A8, A9, A10, and A11 instances | Windows Azure"
+ pageTitle="About the A8, A9, A10, and A11 instances | Azure"
  description="Get background information and considerations for using the Azure A8, A9, A10, and A11 compute-intensive sizes for virtual machines and cloud services." services="virtual-machines, cloud-services" documentationCenter=""